marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 This also can break some compliance rules.

 # Audit log on database level
-In the book [The art of PostgreSQL](https://theartofpostgresql.com/) we can find a recommendation on how to create an audit log on the database level.
+In the book [The Art of PostgreSQL](https://theartofpostgresql.com/) we can find a recommendation on how to create an audit log on the database level.

 ## hstore
 Before we go further, let's understand [hstore](https://www.postgresqltutorial.com/postgresql-hstore/) field.